arunasurya/bisqtransifex/transifexadmin.md

 ### Secondary

-#### Regular Translator Calls
+#### Monthly Translator Calls
 Foster collaboration among translators on current and future projects by bringing them together in monthly translator calls.
-The first call is planned for the second week of May.

 #### Transifex Language Teams
 Establish and coordinate active language teams with the members of each team collaborating closely to produce quality translations.
+Ensure that the team structure is updated on Transifex.

 #### Glossary and Style Guide Initiative
 Oversee the creation of a comprehensive glossary that is consistent across all core languages, and a style guide that can set standards for all translations.